 The driving itself takes place on a mountain road, on one side is a cliff face that will mash up your windscreen if you veer into it and the other is a drop off the side and the same result applies here.

 You have two lanes to play with and this means overtaking and watching out for oncoming traffic which happens frequently, especially when overtaking.

-These illegal detectors told you in advance that there was a police car nearby measuring the speed of passing motorists.
+These illegal detectors indicate in advance that there was a police car nearby measuring the speed of passing motorists.

 Each section of mountain road is measured and when you finally stop at the petrol station you’re given an overview of how fast you went and what time you did it in.

 And that’s about it, the fact that you could choose your car was amazing back then and the in-car perspective was fresh and exciting as well.

 Has Test Drive stood the test of time?
 Well no, not really but it’s definitely worth going back to just to remember how much fun you had with it back in the day and how much things have progressed and again whilst simpler graphically.